 No one wants to have to wait around forever for a table to close out just so you can get the tip and go home.
 In a tip-pool, you can transfer the table to another server and clock out.
 As a manager I definitely see the benefit of this when it comes to regulating labor and hours.

 In my experience, working in a tip-pool meant more consistent money.
-I always kind of knew what I would make each shift, even if it was less than I knew I was making on my own.
+I always kind of knew what I would make each shift, even if it was less than I was making on my own.
 When we’re talking about quality of life, this was actually a bonus, I felt like I had a real grown-up job where I could actually u=budget, plan, etc.

 One of the things that people don’t like about working in restaurants is that the money isn’t always the same.
 Of course these numbers depend on your venue and business levels, if no one’s making money then a tip pool doesn’t change that.
 However, if your venue is regularly busy, you might find that your workers see consistent paychecks.

 Like I mentioned earlier, I have yet to experience or witness top-tier management of a tip-pool structure.
-If I’m guessing, though, this is what I think it would look like:
+If I could paint a perfect picture though, this is how I imagine it to go: